FBI seeks public’s help locating 6 human trafficking suspects | St George News | St George News

 - NCIC: W702655750

 Galindo-Sepeda’s last known residence was in Fort Worth, Texas, in 2002.
 Galindo-Sepeda is also known to abuse alcohol.
-Both Galindo-Sepeda and Cruz should be considered armed and dangerous, FBI officials said.
+Both Galindo-Sepeda and Cruz should be considered armed and dangerous, according to information posted on the couple’s wanted posters.

 Wei Li Pang and Shu Gang Li

-The indictment alleges that husband and wife, Shu Gang Li and Wei Li Pang, aided and abetted each other, and others, to transport females in interstate or foreign commerce with the intent that these females engage in prostitution inside massage parlors and elsewhere, according to the FBI.
+The indictment alleges that husband and wife, Shu Gang Li and Wei Li Pang, aided and abetted each other, and others, to transport females in interstate or foreign commerce with the intent that these females engage in prostitution inside massage parlors and elsewhere, according to the FBI website.
 Pang, Li and their partners allegedly transported at least five females in interstate commerce for illegal sexual activity between May of 2006 and May of 2007.

-Wei Li Pang pleaded guilty to a two-count information in the United States District Court, Western District of Missouri, Kansas City, Missouri, in December 2008.
+Wei Li Pang pleaded guilty to a two-count information in the United States District Court, Western District of Missouri, Kansas City, Missouri, in December 2008, according to the FBI.
 On July 20, 2010, a federal arrest warrant was issued for Pang’s arrest after she failed to appear for sentencing.

 Shu Gang Li was charged in a four-count indictment by a federal grand jury for the United States District Court, Western District of Missouri, Kansas City, Missouri, in March of 2008.
 A federal arrest warrant was issued that same month for Li’s arrest.

-Li and Pang are both Chinese nationals who had permanent resident alien status and resided in Overland Park, Kansas City, Missouri, in 2006 and 2007.
+Li and Pang are both Chinese nationals who had permanent resident alien status and resided in Overland Park, Kansas City, Missouri, in 2006 and 2007, according to the FBI officials.
+The two may possibly be traveling together.

 Description of Pang